IMAGE VIA SHARON C. | YELP

 From acai bowls to poke bowls to grain bowls to noodle bowls, here are our favorite spots for healthy bowls in Seattle!

 Part yoga and HIIT studio, part juice bar, The SIX in Westlake is the perfect place to get a killer workout and refuel afterward.
-While they have traditional acai bowls, for something a little different, try the Matcha Green Tea Bowl, filled with matcha green tea, coconut milk, pineapple, and granola.
-You might also like the Ultralight Beam Bowl, a superfood concoction filled with ginger, turmeric, banana, and mango.
+While they have traditional acai bowls, for something a little different, try the "Matcha Green Tea" bowl.
+Filled with matcha green tea, coconut milk, pineapple, and granola, it's a depature from the classic bowl.
+You might also like the "Ultralight Beam" bowl, a superfood concoction filled with ginger, turmeric, banana, and mango.

-Bounty Kitchen is a bowl-lovers paradise in Queen Anne and Denny Triangle!
+Bounty Kitchen is a bowl-lovers paradise in Queen Anne and Denny Triangle.
 From breakfast granola bowls to a large list of savory bowls and salads—many of which are gluten- and dairy-free—the hardest part is figuring out which one to order!
-Some favorites include the S'picy Southern 'Not-Fried' Chicken" salad, which is loaded with chicken, spicy maple roasted pecans, greens, and a spicy herbed dressing, and the Havana Libre Bowl, a creative mix packed with greens, brown rice, red beans, sweet potato, and a citrus cashew cream dressing.
-Keep an eye out for their seasonal specials too!
+Some favorites include the S'picy Southern 'Not-Fried' Chicken" salad, which is loaded with chicken, spicy maple roasted pecans, greens, and a spicy herbed dressing, and the "Havana Libre" bowl, a creative mix packed with greens, brown rice, red beans, sweet potato, and a citrus cashew cream dressing.
+Keep an eye out for their rotating list of seasonal specials too!

 If you’re looking for a quick and healthy Asian bowl, head on over to BOPBOX, a spot in the Georgetown neighborhood.
 Enjoy one of their BOPBOWLS or build your own Bibimbop bowl, both made with fresh cooked proteins, grains (or try their cauliflower rice with quinoa!), handmade sauces and fermented toppings.
 Bonus: there are a handful of gluten-free and vegan options too!